Spandan14/BlackJack/README.md

   // call isBlackjack for the computer's hand and the user's hand, and display the hand of the user on screen and
   // if anyone has blackjack, call calculate winnings appropriately (use isBlack as true if player has blackjack only) }
-public boolean isBlackjack(Hand h) {
-  // checks if the first 2 cards have a total value of the hand h by calling totalValue from the Hand class is equal to 21 }
-public boolean isBust(Hand h) {
-  // checks if the total value of the hand h by calling totalValue from the Hand class is greater than 21 }
 public void doubleDown() {
   // calls hit exactly once and then executes isBlackjack and isBust to find the value, and if the player busts
   // then removes the bet from the player's total chips